VincentVanlaer/mesa-school-labs/content/wednesday/morning-session.md

 Depending on your screen size, you might want to change the window sizes in `Grid1_win_width` and `Grid1_win_aspect_ratio`, and also the text scalings to see things better (`Grid1_txt_scale_factor(1)` and others for different panels).

 As this run progresses, you should see the system evolving from detached to semi-detached, as the star 1 will start transfering mass to star 2.
+The simulation should stop at around 86 steps with the system entering a contact phase!

 ## Recap
 This was a small introduction into `mesa/binary`.